intel/iotg-yocto-bsp-public/README.md

 	# When you source in your yocto_build directory, you will be automatically be routed to the build/ directory
 	$ source oe-init-build-env

-	# For core-image-sato
+	# For core-image-tsn
-	$ bitbake core-image-sato
+	$ bitbake core-image-tsn

-	# For core-image-sato-sdk
+	# For core-image-rt-tsn-sdk
-	$ bitbake core-image-sato-sdk
+	$ bitbake core-image-rt-tsn-sdk

 	# For linux-kernel bzImage only
-	$ bitbake linux-intel
+	$ bitbake linux-intel-rt
 ```

 ### Kernel Source
 Intel Atom E3900 BSP utilize linux-intel kernel from Intel Github which is hosted in [Intel Github repositories](https://github.com/intel/linux-intel-lts).
-The branch for Intel Atom E3900 BSP kernel is 4.14/base.
+The branch for Intel Atom E3900 BSP kernel is 4.14/preempt-rt.

 ### Features supported
 To view the full list of supported features, please refer BSP release notes in [Technical Libary for Intel Atom E3900 Series](https://www.intel.com/content/www/us/en/embedded/products/apollo-lake/technical-library.html)